Click here to go to LME Cobalt Price

-Cobalt used in chemical applications for rechargeable batteries accounted for 49% of total global demand for cobalt in 2015 (Source: Darton).
+Cobalt used in chemical applications for rechargeable batteries accounted for 46% of total global demand for cobalt in 2016 (Source: CRU).

 The largest demand for cobalt has been from the rechargeable batteries industry since the 1990s.
 Cobalt was initially used in NiCd and NiMH cells but since the invention of the lithium ion battery in 1995, this technology accounted for all of the growth in cobalt consumption from the batteries sector (Source: CRU).

-There are many lithium ion battery technologies that have been developed for different end uses but the three main drivers for changes in lithium ion battery technologies include safety, the need to reduce manufacturing cost and to increase storage capacity.
-Cobalt is used in the cathode component of the lithium ion battery (for more information on battery technology, see http://www.visualcapitalist.com/evolution-of-battery-technology/ ) but the cathode is also the most expensive component.
-Cobalt also affects the battery’s charge time and energy density resulting in different battery chemistries suitable for different end uses.
+There are many lithium ion battery technologies that have been developed for different end uses but the three main drivers for change include safety, the need to reduce manufacturing cost, and the need for increased storage capacity.
+Cobalt is used in the cathode component of the lithium ion battery, (for more information on battery technology, see http://www.visualcapitalist.com/evolution-of-battery-technology/ ) the most expensive component.
+Cobalt affects the battery’s charge time and energy density resulting in different battery chemistry's being suitable for different end uses.
 Lithium manganese oxide has been used in cathodes to improve safety by decreasing the battery’s potential to overheat but this reduces the intensity of cobalt used in batteries.

 The following table illustrates the different types of lithium ion batteries that are currently in the market, their cobalt composition, precursors, end uses, and current market share: